AlexHallLMH/ePIC_taug2_simulation_package/Readme.md

 chmod +x build_hep.sh
 ./build_hep.sh
 ```
+- This step may take some time but only needs to be done once.

 ### Build GRAPE
-First, go into grape-dilepton_adapted.1k/src/set_grape_spring and change the file paths so they point to the same files in *your* directory!
+First, go into grape-dilepton_adapted.1k/src/set_grape_spring and change the file paths so they point to the same files in *your* directory (I will automate this down the line)!
 Then:
 ```bash
 chmod +x build.sh
 ./build.sh